Pixel Data Decoder Plugins#

 • number_of_frames: int - the number of image frames contained in src

-• bits_allocated: int - the number of bits used to contain each pixel in src, should be a multiple of 8.
+• bits_allocated: int - the number of bits used to contain each pixel in src, should be 1 or a multiple of 8.

 • photometric_interpretation: str - the color space of the encoded data, such as 'YBR_FULL'